Virtual world: History

-The concept of virtual worlds significantly predates computers.
-The Roman naturalist, Pliny the Elder, expressed an interest in perceptual illusion.
+The concept of virtual worlds predates computers.
+The Roman naturalist Pliny the Elder expressed an interest in perceptual illusion.
 In the twentieth century, the cinematographer Morton Heilig explored the creation of the Sensorama, a theatre experience designed to stimulate the senses of the audience—vision, sound, balance, smell, even touch (via wind)—and so draw them more effectively into the productions.

 Among the earliest virtual worlds implemented by computers were virtual reality simulators, such as the work of Ivan Sutherland.
 Such devices are characterized by bulky headsets and other types of sensory input simulation.
 Contemporary virtual worlds, in particular the multi-user online environments, emerged mostly independently of this research, fueled instead by the gaming industry but drawing on similar inspiration.
 While classic sensory-imitating virtual reality relies on tricking the perceptual system into experiencing an immersive environment, virtual worlds typically rely on mentally and emotionally engaging content which gives rise to an immersive experience.

 Maze War was the first networked, 3D multi-user first person shooter game.
 Maze introduced the concept of online players in 1973–1974 as "eyeball 'avatars' chasing each other around in a maze."
 It was played on ARPANET, or Advanced Research Projects Agency Network, a precursor to the Internet funded by the United States Department of Defense for use in university and research laboratories.
 The initial game could only be played on an Imlac, as it was specifically designed for this type of computer.